nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `undo`
 * Undoes the last modifying command.
 * Ignores modifying commands if they don't modify the address book.
 * Will cancel out when trying to undo an undo command.
+This means that you cannot undo the last two actions.

 ### d.
 Exiting the program : `exit`